commercelayer/commercelayer-docs-api/resources/skus/create_sku.md

 {% tabs %}
 {% tab title="Request" %}
-The following request creates a new sku:
+The following request creates a new SKU:

 ```javascript
 curl -X POST \